Publishing guidelines

 • other-links (when there is a related event page)

-• categories: exactly one of Track 1, Track 2, Track 3, Track 4, General (use General only for track-independent posts)
+• categories: choose one of Track 1, Track 2, Track 3, Track 4, General

 • tags: exactly 3 tags